VeriBlock/pop-bch/IntegrationMarkDown.md

 ## Add Pop rewards

-Has been modified reward algorithm, to the basic PoW rewards has been added so called pop rewards for the pop miners.
-For these purposes has been added corresponding functions in the pop_service.hpp/cpp. vbk/pop_service.hpp
+Modify reward algorithm, to the basic PoW rewards has been added so called pop rewards for the pop miners.
+For these purposes has been added corresponding functions in the pop_service.hpp/cpp.\
+[<font style="color: red">vbk/pop_service.hpp</font>]
 ```diff
 + //! pop rewards
 + PoPRewards getPopRewards(const CBlockIndex &pindexPrev)